 The other unexpected taste sensation was the fruit and Space Dust (aka Pop Rocks) palate cleanser that had us all giggling in childlike wonder as the crystals began exploding in our mouths.

 Do you need a tour to visit the Douro Valley?

-The beauty of visiting the Douro Valley with a tour guide, whether it’s private or small group, is that you can simply relax and enjoy the experience, knowing you’re in capable hands.
+The beauty of visiting the Douro Valley with a tour, whether it’s private or small group, is that you can simply relax and enjoy the experience, knowing you’re in capable hands.
 You’ll learn more than you would if you explore alone and, especially if you go for the more exclusive Douro tours, get to experience things you wouldn’t otherwise do, like vinho generoso.

 For me, it’s a treat not to have to worry about driving along narrow winding roads, getting lost or dealing with the logistics of opening times etc. There’s also no need to restrict your wine intake if you’re the designated driver.
 After all, tasting Douro wine and port wines is one of the highlights a visit.

 Looking for a private Douro tour?